ikheetbas/Verhalen/README.md

 Global steps (to be refined later)
 1) install Docker, see https://www.docker.com/products/docker-desktop
 2) install git, see https://git-scm.com/downloads
-3) checkout this repo:
+3) checkout the code
+    On the command line, go to the location where the project directory has to be placed, e.g. /python/django.
+Clone the repository which will create a subdirectory 'npo-rm' in there.
+Type:
     ```
     git clone https://github.com/EelcoA/npo-rm.git
     ```
-4) go into the dir:
+4) go into the newly created directory:
     ```
     cd npo-rm
     ```